memobank/growth-guide/README.md

 ruby -v
 ```

-You should see something like: `ruby 3.1.2p20 (2022-04-12 revision 4491bb740a)`.
+You should see something like: `3.1.3p185 (2022-11-24 revision 1a6b16756e)` or a newer version.
 If you don't, quit and reopen your Terminal, and then try again (`ruby -v`).

 #### Troubleshooting Ruby installation errors

 If you get an error that says: `ld: symbol(s) not found for architecture arm64`, try to install Ruby one more time by pasting the following line in your Terminal and hitting **Enter**.

 ```
-ruby-install 3.1.2 -- --enable-shared
+ruby-install 3.1.3 -- --enable-shared
 ```

 Again, this might take a while.
 When you're done, quit your Terminal, restart it, paste the following line and hit **Enter**.